criteo/coding-dojo/iso-8601-parser/README.md

 The goal of this dojo is to implement a parser of dates with format ISO 8601.
 (nb: you can do this dojo even if you don't know anything about the format ISO 8601)

-The test cases are already written.
-That ensures developers can focus on the implementation of the parser and know that their implementation respect the specification.
+Since test cases are already written it means that you don't need to know anything about the ISO 8601 (ie: as long as the tests are green, it means that your implementation respect the specification).

 What is nice about this dojo:
 - the beginning is rather easy, but the 2nd test suite quickly adds some subtelties that are not so trivial to deal with.
 - it accomodates well any duration (ideally plan 1h30-2h to do it, but you can already do something cool if you have less time, and you can go farther if you have more time).
-- you can focus on the algorithm since the tests are already written.
+- all tests are written, you won't need to write any, so you can completey focus on the algorithm.
 - you can practice refactoring (because it's almost certain that your first code will end up being pretty messy 😅).
 - you will learn what the ISO 8601 is, and (almost) all the format it supports.